 The most famous event involving Moeava took place in the Makemo lagoon.
 Legend tells of a giant named Patira who became jealous of Moeava’s love for a queen named Huarei.
 The two challenged each other to a duel.
 Patira, being a giant, seemed unbeatable.
 However, Moeava was cunning.
 He prepared a giant slingshot and a large, smooth, round stone.
 Before the giant could attack, Moeava prayed to the god Tu and launched the stone, striking Patira in the head and killing him.

 They say you can still see the “bullet” today, although we didn’t notice it.
-Apparently a massive, smooth, round stone sits in the lagoon—an odd geological anomaly that locals identify as the very stone Moeava used to fell the giant.
+Apparently, a massive, smooth, round stone sits in the lagoon—an odd geological anomaly that locals identify as the very stone Moeava used to fell the giant.

 Now, on to our time on Makemo.